ryanholt/content-model/definitions.md

 ##EVENT

-An **event** is an organized happening, held regularly and produced in part or in whole by Wildlife Resources, that promotes public participation in and/or support of the division's mission specific activities or its programs and initiatives.
-The public must be able to engage in an event as a student, registrant/attendee, spectator, volunteer, donor, license holder or recipient.

-An event's purpose and details should be relevant and accessible year-round, while its specific dates and locations are to be conveyed through a separate calendar.

-Events are sometimes orchestrated primarily by an external organization.
-Therefore information about these events is already availble on the organization's website.
-Whenever possible, the public should be directed to existing sites as the source for event information.
-Information specific to and necessary for events in Georgia can be listed on the Wildlife Resources website.
+An **event** is a class, conference, workshop, competition, festival, fair, field day, camp or other specially organized experience, open to the public or a segment of the public.
+Event information lives on the Global Calendar and contains specific directives about participating.
+Events are organized, promtoed, sponsored or endorsed, in whole or part, by Wildlife Resources.
+Events support the division's programs and initiatives.

 ###EXAMPLES:

 - JAKEs Day
 - Free Fishing Days
-- Hunter Education Sessions
+- Hunter Education Courses
 - Summer Camps
 - NASP Tournaments
 - Project Wild Workshops